-Parameters EM&A Requirements Status Air Quality Baseline Monitoring At least 14 consecutive days before commencement of construction work The baseline air quality monitoring result has been reported in Baseline Monitoring Report and submitted to EPD under EP Condition 3.4.
-Impact Monitoring At least 3 times every 6 days On-going Noise Baseline Monitoring Daily for a period of at least two weeks prior to the commencement of construction works The baseline noise monitoring result has been reported in Baseline Monitoring Report and submitted to EPD under EP Condition 3.4.
+Parameters EM&A Requirements Status Air Quality Baseline Monitoring At least 14 consecutive days before commencement of construction work The baseline air quality monitoring result was reported in Baseline Monitoring Report and submitted to EPD under EP Condition 3.4.
+Impact Monitoring At least 3 times every 6 days On-going Noise Baseline Monitoring Daily for a period of at least two weeks prior to the commencement of construction works The baseline noise monitoring result was reported in Baseline Monitoring Report and submitted to EPD under EP Condition 3.4.
 Impact Monitoring Weekly On-going Water Quality General Baseline Water Quality Monitoring for reclamation, water jetting and field joint works Three days per week, at mid-flood and mid-ebb tides, for at least four weeks prior to the commencement of marine works.
-The baseline water quality monitoring result has been reported in Baseline Water Quality Monitoring Report and submitted to EPD under EP Condition 3.4.
+The baseline water quality monitoring result was reported in Baseline Water Quality Monitoring Report and submitted to EPD under EP Condition 3.4.
 General Impact Water Quality Monitoring for reclamation, water jetting and field joint works Three days per week, at mid-flood and mid-ebb tides.
 On-going for reclamation works.
-Genera impact water quality monitoring for wate jetting works was completed on 23 May 2017.
+General impact water quality monitoring for water jetting works was completed on 23 May 2017.
 Initial Intensive Deep Cement Mixing (DCM) Water Quality Monitoring At least four weeks The Initial Intensive DCM Monitoring Report was submitted and approved by EPD in accordance with the Detailed Plan on DCM.
 Regular DCM Water Quality Monitoring Three times per week until completion of DCM works.
-Due to the completion of all marine-based DCM works within April 2022, regular DCM monitoring was ceased at all monitoring stations starting from 28 April 2022 and would be resumed if there are marine based DCM works in the coming future.
+Due to the completion of all marine- based DCM works within April 2022, regular DCM monitoring was ceased at all monitoring stations starting from 28 April 2022 and would be resumed if there are marine-based DCM works in the coming future.
 Sewerage and Sewage Tr eatment Methodology for carrying out annual sewage flow monitoring for concerned gravity sewer Methodology to be prepared and submitted to EPD one year before the scheduled commencement of operation of the proposed third runway.
 The proposed methodology of the annual sewage flow monitoring was approved by EPD.
 The annual flow monitoring was started from June 2021 and completed in 2022.
 Details of the routine H 2 S monitoring system for the sewerage system of 3RS Details to be prepared and submitted to EPD at least one year before commencement of the operation of 3RS.
-The details of the routineH 2 S monitoring system will be prepared and submitted to EPD at least one year before commencement of operation of 3RS.
+The H 2 S monitoring proposal was submitted to EPD in April 2023 and accepted by EPD in June 2023.
 Waste Management Waste Monitoring At least weekly On-going Land Contamination Supplementary Contamination Assessment Plan (CAP) At least 3 months before commencement of any soil remediation works.
-The Supplementary CAP was submitted and approved by EPD under EF condition 2.20.
+The Supplementary CAP was submitted and approved by EPD under EP condition 2.20.
 Contamination Assessment Report (CAR) for Golf Course CAR to be submitted for golf course The CAR for Golf Course was submitted and accepted by EPD.
-CAR for Terminal 2 Emergency Power Supply System CAR to be submitted for Terminal 2 Emergency Power Supply Systems The CARs for Terminal 2 Emergence Power Supply Systems were submitted and accepted by EPD.
+CAR for Terminal 2 Emergency Power CAR to be submitted for Terminal 2 Emergency Power Supply Systems The CARs for Terminal 2 Emergency Power Supply Systems were submitted Supply System and accepted by EPD.